-The roasted garlic I used in a basil pesto, giving it an unusual but good twist.
-I used a little of the oil with some ghee for a tadka in a gentle dal dish and it gave it a little garlic undernote.
+Use the roasted/confit garlic in a basil pesto for an unusual but good twist.
+Or add to a gentle dal dish to give it a little garlic undernote.
 Nice.

-And best of all, making the oil in the oven meant that the oven warmed the room on a cold wintery day.
+And best of all, making the oil in the oven means that the oven warms the room on a cold wintery day.

 How to Make Roasted Garlic Oil

 Cooking time: 1 hour

 1 tspn black peppercorns, dry roasted in a frying pan

 Cut the garlic heads in half crossways.
 There is no need to peel the garlic cloves – you can leave the head in tact.